How to invest in the S&P 500—4 steps to begin

 After deciding on your investment vehicle, look for the right fund.
 Compare the historical performance of each fund to get an idea of expected gains, and consider any fees and associated costs that can reduce your earnings.

-What Stocks Are in the S&P 500?
+What stocks are in the S&P 500?

 The S&P 500 Index tracks the largest companies in the United States.
 Since these values change over time, the index adjusts accordingly.